 Infants + Young Children

-As a teen intern, Patty volunteered in various Young Families classes at the JCC in 2004.
-While attending Lehman College, Patty stayed connected to the JCC.
-She later became administrator of programs for the department and continues her work both in the office and in the classroom as an art teacher.
-Patty's son Anthony is a proud alumni of the JCC Nursery School and a fan of all school age programs.
-For the past 10 years, Patty has been devoted to creating community and meaningful programming for Upper West Side families.
+As a teen intern from the Beacon H.S, Patria volunteered in various Young Families classes at the JCC in 2004.
+While attending Lehman College, Patria returned to the JCC as assistant teacher for toddler programs such as ballet, cooking, science and art.
+She later became administrator of programs for the department and lead teacher in 2s Together, My Little Clubhouse, and My Art Studio.
+She continues her work in the office overseeing and developing programs for parenting and children 4 & under.
+Patria's son Anthony is a proud alumni of the JCC Nursery School, and a fan of all school age programs and camps.
+For the past 10 years, Patria has been devoted to creating community and meaningful programming for Upper West Side families.

 Gabriella Kula, Director of Havurah

-Gabriella Kula is a NYC based freelance educator specializing in observation, interpretation, creation and exploration.
-She earned her BA in Art History from the University of Michigan and her MSEd, with a focus in museum education, from Bank Street College of Education.
-Over the past several years, Gabriella has worked in classrooms, art studios, and museums with children of all ages.
-Currently, Gabriella works as an educator for family, school, adult, and access programs at the Noguchi Museum, the Jewish Museum, and the Cooper Hewitt Museum.
+Gabriella has been the Director of Havurah since 2013.
+She attended Jewish day school and then earned her BA in Art History from the University of Michigan and her MSEd, with a focus in museum education, from Bank Street College of Education.
+Gabriella has worked in classrooms, art studios, and museums with children of all ages, but especially loved teaching at Havurah prior to becoming the program’s director.
+In addition to working at the JCC, Gabriella is an educator for youth, family, adult, and access audiences at The Jewish Museum, The Noguchi Museum, and The Cooper Hewitt Smithsonian Design Museum.

 Tal Shtulsaft, Director of School-age Programs